 The examples assume a

-function exists that creates and configures your Pydantic AI agent.MCPGymRolloutProcessor
+setup_agent function exists that creates and configures your Pydantic AI agent.MCPGymRolloutProcessor

 - What it does: Spins up an MCP server (e.g., tau-bench style), creates environments, and runs rollouts through

-. - When to use: Interactive environments or “gym” tasks exposed over MCP.
+eval_protocol.rollout(...). - When to use: Interactive environments or “gym” tasks exposed over MCP.

 - Requires:

-to launch the MCP server.
-Bindslocalhost:9700
+server_script_pathto launch the MCP server.
+Bindslocalhost:9700by default. - Module:

 eval_protocol/pytest/default_mcp_gym_rollout_processor.py